 - 8.1 The persons with responsibility for the overview and yearly evaluation of this policy is Academic Deputy Head (Mary Layland).
-However, all staff are responsible for ensuring this policy is implemented and acted on. - 8.2 When evaluating the use and impact of this policy, our school leaders will evaluate the extent to which there is evidence of a curriculum which: - Fulfils the aims of the school: - Embeds aspiration, attributes and the expectation to achieve high standards and high rates of progress; and - Provides engagement and excitement for learning.
+However, all staff are responsible for ensuring this policy is implemented and acted on. - 8.2 When evaluating the use and impact of this policy, our school leaders will evaluate the extent to which there is evidence of a curriculum which: - Fulfils the aims of the school; - Embeds aspiration, attributes, and the expectation to achieve high standards and high rates of progress; and - Provides engagement and excitement for learning.

 Ownership and consultation Document sponsor (role) Group Director of Education Document author (name) Karen Nicholson, ADE Consultation - May 2017 Consultation with the following schools: Long Close School, Charterhouse Square School, Quinton House School, El Limonar Murcia, Cumnor Boys' School, Downsend Leatherhead Pre-Prep School, Oakleigh House School and El Limonar Villamartin.
 Education Team representative: John Coleman, ADE.
-Updated - April 2018 James Carroll, ADE Review - June 2019 Danuta Tomasz, DE and Jo Storey, DE
+Updated - April 2018 James Carroll, ADE Review - May 2022 Nicola Lambros DE (Director of Education)

-Audience Audience All school staff
+Audience All school staff